Charlotte, NC

 (2019-ongoing)

 Originally the site of a Ford Factory that employed five hundred Charlotte residents and assembled 60,032 vehicles throughout its life, the future Camp North End recognizes its industrial history and sets the course to become a hub of technology, art, and innovation.
-Nelson Byrd Woltz is currently working on 9.5 acres of the 76 acre site that will form the core of Camp North End.
-With stints as a warehouse for the U.S. Army, manufacturing site during the Cold War, and storage for Eckered Pharmacy, Camp North End will welcome the public for the first time in over 100 years.
+NBW is currently working on 9.5 acres of the 76-acre site that will form the core of Camp North End.
+With stints as a warehouse for the U.S. Army, a manufacturing site during the Cold War, and a storage facility for Eckered Pharmacy, Camp North End will welcome the public for the first time in over 100 years.
 The proposed design reimagines the spaces between the factory buildings as a mixed-use neighborhood center.
-Weaving the former industrial infrastructure with the new development, the design captures and preserves the urban industrial feeling of the space while creating inviting human-scale landscapes.
+The design weaves the former industrial infrastructure with new development to capture and preserve the urban industrial feeling of the space while creating inviting human-scale landscapes.